takaakit/design-pattern-examples-in-java/README.md

 Model and code examples of GoF Design Patterns for Java.
 This project is available for the following objectives:

+* To understand GoF Design Pattern examples in Java.
+* To understand the mapping between UML model and Java code.
 * To try Model-Driven Development (MDD) using Astah and M PLUS plug-in.
-* To understand the mapping between UML model and Java code.
-* To understand GoF Design Pattern examples in Java.
-  etc.

 > UML model example: